How to Use Read-Alouds for Social-Emotional Learning in Ages 2–5

 Choose Books with Clear, Simple Pictures and Basic Emotions

-Make emotions come alive with your tone, facial expressions, and body language.
-Young children learn a lot through nonverbal cues.
+Show emotions with your voice, face and body.
+Young children pick up on everything.
 Using animated voices and exaggerated gestures helps them connect feelings to real experiences.

 Pause for Short Questions with Visual Clues